Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 Tahoe Headaches

 In 2008, Heavenly Mountain Resort’s lax stormwater management sent sediment into Lake Tahoe, threatening its pristine ecosystem.
-This resulted in a relative measure, a $3.2 million treatment project involving over 400 water filters in 6 vaults located underneath a parking lot.
+This resulted in a $3.2 million treatment project involving over 400 water filters in 6 vaults located underneath a parking lot.

 In 2013, Heavenly also paid over $100,000 in fines for environmental violations and a lack of operational oversight.
 These incidents, alongside chronic water diversions for snowmaking, expose a pattern of negligence or underinvestment in environmental safeguards, undermining Vail’s “zero operating impact” goal — even before implementation in 2014.